samber/oops/README.md

 (Yet another) error handling library: `oops.Errorf` is a dead-simple drop-in replacement for built-in `error`, adding contextual information such as stack trace, extra attributes, error code, and bug-fixing hints...

+> [!WARNING]
-> ⚠️ This is NOT a logging library. `oops` should be used as a complement to your existing logging toolchain (zap, zerolog, logrus, slog, go-sentry...).
+> This is NOT a logging library. `oops` should complement your existing logging toolchain (zap, zerolog, logrus, slog, go-sentry...).

 🥷 Start hacking `oops` with this [playground](https://go.dev/play/p/-_7EBnceJ_A).